RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

 In test cases B5-B8, I did the same process as Test2-A6 to Test2-A8.
 I have increased the values of the dense layers and epochs in an attempt to improve the results.
-For test cases B6-B8, graph 4 and graph 6, error value (blue line) still remains at zero.
-Though it is hard to see the blue line on graph 4 and graph 6, if you look at the top right, the legend displays the error value (blue) equal is zero.
 For test cases B6-B8, graph 5 and graph 7, show the solid lines aligned with dashed lines.
 Now that we are done evaluating Test 2-Burger’s Equation, let’s evaluate Test2-KdV Equation.

 ## KdV's Equation